HeliumAce/personal-site/methods/systems-thinking.md

 ## Summary

-Much of my design practice has been rooted in systems thinking.
-This page includes a collection of systems thinking methods and artefacts that I've developed over the years.
+This page collects systems thinking methods and artifacts I've developed over the years to understand complex products and domains quickly.

 > 📫 Want to learn more about my methods or go deeper on a case study? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.

 ## Object models

-Object models offer a practical method for understanding the objects within a system and the relationship between them.
-When joining a new team, I've found these models offer an accelerated understanding of the product and domain while also assisting with alignment across design, product, and engineering teams.
+Object models provide x-ray vision into the structure and relationships between primary objects within a system.
+They're invaluable for onboarding to new product areas and often unlock innovative product experiences that might otherwise be missed.

+**Use this method when you need to:**
+- Quickly understand a new product or domain
+- Accelerate kickoff and initial designs for new products
+- Generate novel ideas for displaying objects or views
+- Build alignment with developers

-Much of the credit for the models shown here goes to a former mentor and stellar design, [Guillaume Thoreau](https://www.linkedin.com/in/guillaumethoreau/).
+*Credit: Much of this method comes from former mentor and stellar designer [Guillaume Thoreau](https://www.linkedin.com/in/guillaumethoreau/).*

 ### Bitbucket

-Joining Bitbucket in 2015 presented a set of unique challenges as a designer and leader.
-Not only was the design team
+These object models were created early in my Bitbucket tenure.
+What made them unique was defining not only the primary objects and relationships within our product, but also how they relate to Git's native objects.

 ![Bitbucket object model](/assets/methods/systems-thinking/bitbucket/01.png)
 *Basic object model*